aweinstein/hrv-metrics/README.md

 ## Databases

 This work uses the database [Howell, L. and Porr, B. (2018) High precision ECG Database with annotated R peaks, recorded and filmed under realistic conditions.](https://doi.org/DOI:10.5525/gla.researchdata.716).
-It can be accesed through a [Python API.](https://github.com/berndporr/ECG-GUDB).
+It can be accessed through a [Python API.](https://github.com/berndporr/ECG-GUDB).